dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

 ### GC

 Used for task cache GC in node disk, taskTTL is calculated based on cache time.
-To avoid cases where GC would be problematic or potentially catastrophi, it is recommended to use the default value.
+To avoid cases where GC would be problematic or potentially catastrophic, it is recommended to use the default value.
 Please refer to [dfdaemon config](../../reference/configuration/client/dfdaemon.md).